tylermcdaniel/tylermcdaniel.github.io/index.md

 _A closed school in Jones County, NC (2022)_.

 ## Teaching
 I designed and taught a course called [__Analytics for a Changing Climate: Introduction to Social Data Science__](https://bookdown.org/tylermc/soc128d/).
+The course introduces students to R and to data science more broadly, using examples from environmental justice and climate science.
 Please reach out if you would like to use any course materials or collaborate!

 I have also served as a teaching assistant for several classes, including:
 * Computational Social Science